FWO postdoctoral fellowship programmes – call 2020 Interview guidelines

 Candidates whose application has passed the preselection receive an invitation for an interview at the FWO premises.
-Candidates will be invited in two batches, on April 8 and April 15 2019.
-All candidates with interview before May 18 will be invited on April 8.
+Candidates will be invited by April 6 2020 at the latest.

 Applicants are required to be physically present at the meeting.
 Travel and accommodation costs related to the interview will not be covered by the FWO.
 The applicants should present themselves (with a valid ID or passport) at the reception desk at least 20 minutes before the start of the interview.

-In exceptional cases (e.g. visa issues), to be well motivated by the candidate, a remote interview can be set up.
+In some cases (e.g. visa issues, high travel costs, …), to be well motivated by the candidate, a remote interview can be set up.
 When approved by the FWO, technical guidelines will be communicated to the candidate.

 The research coordination office at your research institute can help you in preparing your interview, dedicated training sessions may be offered.
 Contact them timely!